You may wanna watch

 There were two big candles in front of those small candles and I saw some candles have only one name while some have few.
 Probably like what the uncle said, some people come here not only to ask protection for themselves but for the whole family as well.
 Make senses.

 Then far behind the altar, I saw a silhouette of the statue of what I think was the god that the uncle mentioned earlier.
 I couldn’t see clearly the look of the god because of the low lighting.
 I just grabbed my camera phone and took a snapshot of the scene which somehow looked beautiful to me.

 Then, I stepped out from the main door and I looked for the name of the temple.
 I noticed there was a big signboard above the door, like in the kungfu movie.
-But again, I had to get my eyes focus harder to read the words carved on that wooden signboard.
-There were big three Chinese character followed by three words.
+But again, I had to get my eyes to focus harder to read the words carved on that wooden signboard.
+There were big three Chinese characters followed by three words.